akononovicius/physRisk-content-repository/articles/2010/non-linear-stochastic-model-return.md

 stochastic calculus in finance are far from being depleted, though at the same time obtained results encourage us to tackle the problem of understanding microscopical mechanics behind the financial markets.
-Thus the search of simple agent based model is becoming very relevant interest.
+Thus the search of simple agent-based model is becoming very relevant interest.
 It is as always is in science – obtained answers only encourage to explore newer horizons.